Palash90/site-assets/blogs/build-your-own-nn/post.md

 ## Tensor Implementation
 With the math background, now we'll design and implement the `Tensor`.
 We need a way to store multiple data points and we should be able to index the data structure to access or modify the data inside.

-Array matches our requirements and is super fast.
+An array matches our requirements and is super fast.
 However, in Rust arrays can't grow or shrink dynamically at run time.
 To maintain flexibility, we'll use `Vec` instead.
 So a basic implementation of our `Tensor` can work well with `Vec<Vec<f32>>`.
 However, there are two problems in that approach.

 1. **Indirection (Pointer Chasing):** `Vec` of `Vec` is very performance intensive operations.
 Each inner `Vec` is a separate heap allocation.
 Accessing elements requires jumping to different memory locations.
 2. **Rigidity:** `Vec` of `Vec` would permanently limit our application to a 2D matrix and later, if we want to support higher dimension tensors, we would have to change our code.